ruzickap/action-test/README.md

 ## Running locally

-It's possible to use the script locally.
+It's possible to use the checking script locally.
 It will install [caddy](https://caddyserver.com/) and [muffet](https://github.com/raviqqe/muffet) binaries if they are not already installed on your system.